tajammulbasheer/deeplizard-keras/README.md

 These are notebooks I wrote following this course.<br>
 Note:
 Anything good and helpful in these notbooks should be credited to [freeCodeCamp.org](https://www.freecodecamp.org/) and [DeepLizard](https://deeplizard.com/).
-Anything foolish or incorrect assume it as my error
+Anything foolish or incorrect assume it as my error.

 ## Contents
 * [0.
 Prerequisites](https://github.com/tajammulbasheer/keras_with_tenforflow/blob/main/0.prerequisites.ipynb)